Wicked Lady | Dark | Mind Doctors | Interview with Martin Weaver

 I could write a book on crazy moments!
 One thing that always amused me was at one gig I just struck one chord and the room emptied.
 We finished the first set and went off to the lounge bar to be away from the few remaining audience members.
 I opened the door to the lounge bar and it was crammed full of people who had escaped from the concert room.
-A man looked horrified when he saw us and said “oh my God, you’re not going to start playing in here now are you?”
+A man looked horrified when he saw us and said “oh my God, you’re not going to start playing here now, are you?”

 Dark was very different to Wicked Lady, they were serious musicians and it was good for me to be in that band, it calmed me down and improved my playing.
-I joined just before we recorded Round the Edges, apart from a few overdubs and mixing the whole album was laid down in one weekend.
+I joined just before we recorded ‘Round The Edges,’ apart from a few overdubs and mixing the whole album was laid down in one weekend.
 It was recorded at SIS studio in Northampton England.

 Dark played around the Northamptonshire area.
-They played support to Status Quo just before I joined.
+They played support for Status Quo just before I joined.
 It was mainly rehearsal and recording with Dark.
 Steve Giles had a four track recorder and built a studio in his attic.

-I was somewhat fed up with bands and wanted to do something different, keyboard virtuoso Dave Wadley and I started experimenting with ‘head music’ and came up with these tracks, 500 copies were pressed, it is still available from Dave on CD: search Mind Doctors, On the Threshold of Reality.
+I was somewhat fed up with bands and wanted to do something different.
+Keyboard virtuoso Dave Wadley and I started experimenting with ‘head music’ and came up with these tracks.
+500 copies were pressed, it is still available from Dave on CD: search Mind Doctors, ‘On The Threshold Of Reality’.
 It was put out by Kissing Spell but sold out now.

-Did you do any live shows?
+Did you play live shows?

-No, live shows were never part of the plan, this was for home listening – a film for the ears
+No, live shows were never part of the plan, this was for home listening – a film for the ears.

-I concentrated on solo music playing synths and guitar.
-Dark reformed in the 90’s and we recorded the Anonymous Days album.
+I formed a band called Radar in the 80’s and we played together for a few years, then I concentrated on solo music playing synths and guitar.
+Dark reformed in the 90’s and we recorded The ‘Anonymous Days’ album.
 We played a charity gig in 2011 and I think this will be available on DVD at some point.
 We played all the songs from the first album only; Dark fans came to the gig from all over the country.